 RECOMMENDED: Full guide to Lunar New Year in NYC

-Things to do for Chinese New Year
+Things to do for Lunar New Year

-Ring in the year of the Dog at Brookfield Place in partnership with the New York Chinese Culture Center.
+Ring in the year of the Rat at Brookfield Place in partnership with the New York Chinese Culture Center.
 Get ready for energetic dance and music performances, as well as demonstrations of Chinese customs such as a martial arts demo and theatrical players in full traditional makeup-up and regalia.
 Guests of all ages should show up early: there will be a dynamic, colorful Lion Parade led by lion dances throughout the space before the show begins.